Jacksonville Jaguars schedule this week

 - WR – D.J.
 Chark, Laviska Shenault Jr., Marvin Jones

-- TE – Luke Farrell, James O’Shaughnessy, Chris Manhertz, Tim Tebow
+- TE – Luke Farrell, James O’Shaughnessy, Chris Manhertz

-- Defense – Jaguars not ranked in top 20 this week
+- Defense – Jaguars not ranked in top 20 in this week’s NFL defense rankings

 Week 4 – @ Cincinnati Bengals (TNF)